 Website, blog, text, logo, and images © North Abydos Expedition 2019.
 All rights reserved.
 For inquiries regarding the use or reproduction of website content, including images, please write to us at email@example.com

-To cite these pages (including author & title for blog posts) please use:
+To cite these pages (adding author/s & title for blog posts) please use:

 Abydos Archaeology: The online journal of the North Abydos Expedition, http://abydos.org, 2019.